Connect

-Tatiana Denisova shared their story and experiences with us recently and you can find our conversation below.
+Tatyana Denisova shared their story and experiences with us recently and you can find our conversation below.

-Good morning Tatiana, it’s such a great way to kick off the day – I think our readers will love hearing your stories, experiences and about how you think about life and work.
+Good morning Tatyana, it’s such a great way to kick off the day – I think our readers will love hearing your stories, experiences and about how you think about life and work.
 Let’s jump right in?
 What is a normal day like for you right now?

 My day begins with a moment of inner silence — a morning prayer.
 It is my way of aligning myself before I enter the creative space.
 After that, I go to the gym.
 Physical strength and endurance are essential for my work; painting requires focus, stamina, and presence.